 While these might ease your symptoms, they are insufficient at completely clearing up infections.
-For antibiotics to help treat cystitis, click here.
+You can purchase antibiotics to help treat cystitis at Instant eCare.

 What can you do to get some relief from cystitis symptoms?

 In addition to taking antibiotics, you can take some paracetamol or ibuprofen to get some relief from cystitis or bladder infection.
 It is also crucial that you drink lots of water.